Facts and links about the U.S. women’s soccer team’s lawsuit against U.S. Soccer.

 After the 2011 World Cup, in which the women earned a lot of attention but took second place, the USSF reported a financial loss on the team.
 After the 2015 World Cup, revenue increased 640%, so even with expenses nearly doubling, the women brought in an eight-figure net gain — nearly as much as the men after the 2014 World Cup.

-For a full look at MNT and WNT revenue, attendance and ratings, see this spreadsheet.
+For a full look at MNT and WNT revenue, attendance and ratings, see this spreadsheet, which covers the figures in the Before Times (2010-2019).
 In short, MNT attendance and ratings are much better, except in World Cup years.

 Disclaimer: Not an economist